gbv/gndaccess/README.md

 # SEE ALSO

-Changelog is located in `debian/changelog` in the source code repository.
+Changelog is located in file [`debian/changelog`](debian/changelog) in the source code repository.

 Source code and issue tracker at <https://github.com/gbv/gndaccess>.
 See file `CONTRIBUTING.md` source code organization.

+See <http://www.dnb.de/entityfacts> for a similar service.